Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 ## Gauntlet of Destruction

 This is the most straight-forward, most dangerous, but also the least common type of gauntlet.
-You are trying to destroy your opponent, be that killing them in battle, devastating them mentally, or ruining them financially.
+You are trying to destroy your opponent, and they are trying to destroy you, be that killing them in battle, devastating them mentally, or ruining them financially.
+If at least one side has a different goal than to destroy the other, choose a [Gauntlet of Contention](#gauntlet-of-contention) instead.

-During a gauntlet of destruction, when a character fails to defend, their opponent inflicts an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to the defender.
+During a gauntlet of destruction, when a character fails to defend, their attacker inflicts an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to the defender.

+Teams take turns until only one side remains standing.

 You put your own life on the line, when you enter a gauntlet of destruction.
-As such, if you lose, you suffer the fate you wanted to inflict on your opponent and you perish.
+As such, if you surrender during a gauntlet of destruction, you suffer the fate you wanted to inflict on your opponent and you perish.

-Teams take turns until only one side remains standing.
-You cannot surrender from a gauntlet of destruction.

 ## Gauntlet of Contention